enthdeesfrnlruhijakozh

 Emergency Numbers in Thailand: What Every Foreigner Should Know

-Whether you’re traveling, living, or working in Thailand, knowing the right emergency numbers can make all the difference in a crisis.
+Whether you’re traveling, living, or working in Thailand in 2026, knowing the right emergency numbers can make all the difference in a crisis.
 From police emergencies to medical assistance or car breakdowns on the highway, here’s everything you need to know to stay safe and get help fast.
+For a complete guide to local safety and logistics, check out our 2026 public holidays and travel tips for Thailand.

 1. Police (Call 191)